luisacarrion/SpriteBuilderSliders/README.md

 # SpriteBuilderSliders
 Game developed in SpriteBuilder for the Mobile Game Development class.

+I created the visual assets as vector illustrations using InkScape.

 Objective (Goal)
 ----------------
 Destroy all enemies by making your soldiers pass through them.